BootNodeDev/hyperlane-wrid/README.md

 npx hardhat vars set ALCHEMY_API_KEY
 ```

--   Run the script After running Hyperlane CLI `hyperlane warp init` command copy the resulting
-    `warp-route-deployment.yaml` file into the `configs` folder.
+-   Run the script

+After running Hyperlane CLI `hyperlane warp init` command copy the resulting `warp-route-deployment.yaml` file into the `configs` folder.

-I you are going to deploy some `synthetic` routes you need to add `decimals`, `name`, `symbol` and `totalSupply`
-attributes in the configuration file since Hyperlane CLI doesn't do it.
+If you are going to deploy some `synthetic` routes you need to add `decimals`, `name`, `symbol` and `totalSupply` attributes in the configuration file since Hyperlane CLI doesn't do it.

 ```bash
 npm run warpDeploy -- --admin PROXY_ADMIN_ADDRESS --routersalt SOME_SALT_FOR_ROUTER_IMPL --proxysalt SOME_SALT_FOR_ROUTER_PROXY